wormzer/s3_dir/README.md

 * `name` - The local path where the files should be downloaded to
 * `bucket` - The S3 bucket name you want to download from
 * `dir` - The directory within the bucket where the files will come from
-* `owner` - What you want the local file/directory owner to be set to
+* `owner` - What you want the local file/directory owner to be set to.
+Defaults to `root`.
-* `group` - What you want the local file/directory group to be set to
+* `group` - What you want the local file/directory group to be set to.
+Defaults to `root`.
 * `mode` - File permissions.
 Created directories will inherit these permissions plus executability.
 * `recursive` - Whether parent directories of `name` should be created recursively
 * `access_key_id` - AWS Access Key ID